danfuzz/bayou/doc/development.md

 testing have been done using `node` version 8, and `npm` version 5.
 The system will fail to build or run with earlier versions.

+There is a third external dependency on the [jq](https://github.com/stedolan/jq) tool. `brew install jq`.
+This is a streaming JSON processor (think `sed` for JSON) and is required by several of the build tools.

 To build and run, say:

 ```